typeplate/typeplate.github.io/yeoman/components/normalize-css/README.md

 it to meet your needs.
 Alternatively, include the file in your project and override the defaults later in your CSS.

-For more information about how to use it, see the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).

 ## Browser support

 * Google Chrome